seadsystem/SEADS-Integration-Winter-2015/Deliverables/userDocumentation.md

 2. Developer Functionalities
  * Robust Django framework capable of scaling to future changes and incorporating new design methodologies without requiring extensive code rewrites.
  * Easy communication with back-end server through API.
- * Plug Emulator to simulate plug data generation
+ * Plug Emulator to simulate plug data generation.
- * Code is all available on GitHub
+ * Code is all available on GitHub.
- *